-Henry Stanford enters his fifth season with the Terrier football program, including his second as head coach.
+Henry Stanford enters his seventh season with the Terrier football program, including his fourth as head coach.

 Stanford also helped lead senior linebacker Kyle Burchett to an American Football Coaches' Association Second-Team All-American honor.
 Burchett ranked second in the NCAC in total tackles (109) while sitting fifth in tackles for loss (12.5).

 Coach Stanford came to Hiram following a five-year stay at Capital University in Columbus, Ohio.
 During his tenure with the Crusaders, Coach Stanford served the team in a multitude of facets, before spending his final three seasons as the Head Coach.
 Prior to that appointment, Coach Stanford was selected as the OAC Assistant Coach of the Year in 2009.

 Serving as offensive coordinator for the Crusaders in the '09 season, Stanford helped lead Capital to a 7-3 record in the OAC while ranking second in the conference in total yardage per game (423.1).
 That season, six members of the Crusader offense earned All-OAC honors, including second-team running back Dominic D'Andrea, who became the school's third ever 1,000 yard rusher.